iriusrisk/startleft/docs/startleft-processors/diagram/Visio-Quickstart.md

 ![img/visio-irius-basic-example.png](img/visio-irius-basic-example.png)

-The more usual configuration for performing this conversion is having two mapping files.
+The most usual configuration for performing this conversion is having two mapping files.
 On one hand, you would have your reusable **default mapping file** that contains mappings for the AWS stencils, with a content like this:
 ```yaml
 trustzones: